-5. NETWORK PROTOCOL MANAGER (NPM)
+4. BROADCAST CHANNELNETWORK PROTOCOL MANAGER (NPMBCM)

-In order for ARP or broadcast IP to function on 1394, a prerequisite is the presence of a network protocol manager (NPM).
-The domain of the NPM is limited to the local Serial Bus; the functions of the NPM are as follows:
+In order for ARP or broadcast IP to function on 1394, a prerequisite is the presence of a network protocol broadcast channel manager (NPMBCM).
+The domain of the NPM is limited to the local Serial Bus; The functions of the NPMBCM specified by IEEE P1394a are as follows:

-- the allocation of a channel number for ARP and broadcast IP; and - the communication of that channel number to all IP-capable nodes on the same bus.
+- the allocation of a channel number for asynchronous stream broadcast (which includes ARP and broadcast IP); and - the communication of that channel number to all interested nodes (which include IP-capable nodes) on the same bus.

-All IP-capable nodes SHALL be capable of functioning as the NPM.
+All IP-capable nodes SHALL be capable of functioning as the NPMBCM.

-Subsequent to a Serial Bus reset a single NPM SHALL be determined by a distributed algorithm executed by all the NPM-capable nodes.
+Subsequent to a Serial Bus reset a single NPMBCM SHALL be determined as specified by IEEE P1394a. by a distributed algorithm executed by all the NPM-capable nodes.
 The algorithm is straightforward: the NPM-capable node with the largest 6-bit physical ID SHALL be the NPM.
 The steps in the algorithm are as follows: